-Minute 7 - Private Hire Drivers Licence LJH - This item contains exempt information under Schedule 12A Local Government Act 1972 as amended by the Local Government (Access to Information) (Variation) Order 2006 namely, information relating to the financial or business affairs of a particular person (including the authority holding that information) (para.
+Minute 9 - Private Hire Drivers Licence - PTG - This item contains exempt information under Schedule 12A Local Government Act 1972 as amended by the Local Government (Access to Information) (Variation) Order 2006 namely, information relating to the financial or business affairs of a particular person (including the authority holding that information) (para.
 1).

-Minute 9 - Private Hire Drivers Licence GMc - This item contains exempt information under Schedule 12A Local Government Act 1972 as amended by the Local Government (Access to Information) (Variation) Order 2006 namely, information relating to the financial or business affairs of a particular person (including the authority holding that information) (para.
+Minute 10 - Private Hire Drivers Licence - SBD - This item contains exempt information under Schedule 12A Local Government Act 1972 as amended by the Local Government (Access to Information) (Variation) Order 2006 namely, information relating to the financial or business affairs of a particular person (including the authority holding that information) (para.
 1).

-5. Private Hire Drivers Licence JMW (Assistant Director (Environment and Neighbourhood Services) This item contains exempt information under Schedule 12A Local Government Act 1972 as amended by the Local Government (Access to Information) (Variation) Order 2006 namely (para 1) information relating to the financial or business affairs of a particular person (including the authority holding that information)
+9. Private Hire Drivers Licence - PTG (Assistant Director (Environment and Neighbourhood Services)) This item contains exempt information under Schedule 12A Local Government Act 1972 as amended by the Local Government (Access to Information) (Variation) Order 2006 namely (para 1) information relating to the financial or business affairs of a particular person (including the authority holding that information)

-Members considered an application for a private hire driver's licence.
-Further information is detailed in the exempt minutes.
+Members were asked to consider an application for a private hire drivers licence.
+Further details are provided in the closed minutes.